jjdblast/bigdata-pipeline_wiki/Setup-Docker-Environment.md

 Note:  This Docker Container will bind to many ports including port 80, so make sure even `apache2` is disabled before running this command

 ### Verify Docker Images
-* Run the following and verify that you see `fluxcapacitor/pipeline`
+* Run the following to verify that you have the latest `fluxcapacitor/pipeline` Docker image
 ```
 sudo docker images
 ...